vCenter (VC) or vROps may incorrectly report small packet drops for a Distributed Virtual Switch (DVS) port, even when no actual packet drops occur.

 • A constant, non-zero line indicates actual packet drops.

-We plan to redesign how drops are counted in a future release to address the root cause of this inaccurate reporting.
+• There is a redesign planned for how drops are counted in a future release which will address the root cause of this inaccurate reporting.